 And here's how it works:

-- Mix the Roasted Garlic Onion Jam , den Caramelized Onion Mustard and the Herbes de Provence spice mix in a small bowl.
+- Mix the Roasted Garlic Onion Jam and the Caramelized Onion Mustard in a small bowl.

-- Heat a large skillet on the stove over high heat.
+- Heat a large pan over high heat on the stove.

-- Season the medallions generously with (depending on your preference for garlic) Bourbon Smoked Garlic Salt from Bourbon Barrel and Heartland Pepper & Garlic seasoning from Urban Accents , turn the medallions and let them again for 2 minutes fry on the other side.
+- Season the medallions generously with Bourbon Smoked Garlic Salt from Bourbon Barrel , turn the medallions and let them again for 2 minutes fry on the other side.

-- Wear the jam-mustard-herbs mixture on top of the medallions.
+- Wear the Jam-Mustard Mix on top of the medallions.

 - Remove the pan from the heat and place it in the preheated oven .
 Let the medallions bake at 80 °C for 20 to 30 minutes ferment.

-- After about half of the cooking time, add the red wine into the pan and let the medallions finish cooking.
+- About halfway through the cooking time, add the red wine into the pan and let the medallions finish cooking.

-- Remove the finished medallions from the pan and keep them warm between the plates that have been preheated in the oven (also remove these from the oven).
+- Remove the finished medallions from the pan and keep them warm between the plates that have been heated in the oven (these plates must also be removed from the oven).

 For the sauce :

-- The pan with the pan drippings-red wine mix over medium heat put back on the stove.
+- The pan with the roasting juices and red wine mix over medium heat put back on the stove.

-- The sauce already has a garlic flavour due to the roasting residue, but if you want, you can add extra Roasted Garlic Onion Jam from Stonewall Kitchen season to taste.
+- The sauce already has a hint of garlic from the roasting residue, but if you want, you can add extra Roasted Garlic Onion Jam from Stonewall Kitchen season to taste.

 - Deglaze with game stock (or alternatively with beef, veal or chicken stock).

-- Heat the mixture on the stove about 50% of the original volume reduce or until it reaches the desired thickness.
+- Heat the mixture on the stove approx. 50% of the original volume reduce or until it reaches the desired thickness.

-- Strain the sauce through a sieve into a serving bowl.
+- Filter the sauce through a sieve into a serving bowl.

-To serve Cut the medallions into strips, pour the sauce generously over them and garnish with some fresh thyme , tarragon or basil Garnish with herbs.
-As a side dish we recommend braised vegetables such as onions or carrots or fruity accents like cranberries or caramelized peach.
-You can also garnish the meat with a Spoonful of Apple Cranberry Chutney , Peach Amaretto Jam or Smoky Peach Whiskey Sauce from Stonewall Kitchen For sharper accents, the spicy Peach Hot Sauce from Horseshoe Brand .
+To serve Cut the medallions into strips, pour the sauce over them generously and garnish with some fresh Thyme , tarragon or basil As a side dish, we recommend braised vegetables such as onions or Carrots or fruity accents like Cranberries or caramelized peach.
+You can also top the meat with a Spoonful of Apple Cranberry Chutney , Peach Amaretto Jam or Smoky Peach Whiskey Sauce from Stonewall Kitchen For sharper accents, the spicy Peach Hot Sauce from Horseshoe Brand .

 ➡️ Buy Apple Cranberry Chutney from Stonewall Kitchen